tidymodels/tidypredict/cran-comments.md

 ## R CMD check results
 * 0 errors | 0 warnings | 0 notes

-## This is the package's first submission
+## Resubmission

+This is a resubmission.
+In this version I have:

+- Quoted software names in the DESCRIPTION file